 Also, think about what season you want to shoot in.
 Fall lends itself to cozy sweaters, warm beverages, bonfires and the fiery blaze of the changing leaves.
 Summer embraces ice cream cones, flowy dresses, bicycle rides along the pier, and evening strolls by the beach.
 There are endless possibilities.

-Big Day Deadlines: It’s standard to send your ‘Save the Dates’ four months in advance.
-I typically take three weeks to edit photos and get your gallery online.
+Big Day Deadlines: It’s standard to send your ‘Save the Dates’ four-six months in advance.
+I typically take two weeks to edit photos and deliver your gallery online.
 You’ll then be able to download your images with a protected password.
 If I am also capturing your wedding day too I will be creating a 10×10, 20 page layflat welcome book for your wedding day.
 I design this page by page, leaving lots of extra space for guests to write well wishes.
 You get to pick the cover color and it arrives with me on your big day!

 You are unique and your location should be unique too.
 It should be somewhere special, that has meaning to you as a couple.
 Think about places that inspire you, or places you feel comfortable.
 Is there is a specific place that you enjoy being?
 Or a place you’ve always wanted to visit?
 I’ve had couples pick places they were engaged, had favorite dates, or even places they’ve never been to but always dreamed of.
 Anything is game.
-Think sailing on a boat, exploring a historic location, planning a champagne picnic on top of a mountain, a hike through the desert, dancing down city streets, or horseback riding through the woods.
+Think sailing on a boat, exploring a historic location, planning a champagne picnic on top of a mountain, a hot air balloon ride at sunset, dancing down city streets, or horseback riding through the woods.
 You name it, let’s make it happen.
 No experience is too wild.